RoadieHQ/marketing-site/content/docs/tech-insights/displaying-fact-data/index.md

 ## Introduction

-Tech Insights in Roadie provides the capabilities to automatically retrieve and store relevant data for your entities.
-With this data you can enhance the Tech Insights visibility within your Roadie instance and easily keep track, visualize and display important information for your entities.
+Tech Insights in Roadie provides the capabilities to automatically retrieve and store relevant data about your entity catalog.
+You can display this data in various ways within your Roadie instance to easily keep track, visualize and display important information for your entities.

 ## Components